If you google ‘follow your passion,’ you will find over 400 million results telling you to find your passion to pursue a career.

 “When you look at where you put in your time, where you put in your effort, that tends to be the things that you are good at.
 And if you put in enough time, you tend to get really good at it,” he says.
 “If you put in enough time, and you get really good, I will give you a little secret: Nobody quits anything they are good at because it is fun to be good.
 It is fun to be one of the best.”

 I look at my own life and realize that I became passionate about sales because I was able to develop the skill at work over time.
 When finishing college, I had no idea what I was going to do in my career.
 By chance, I started as a sales assistant at a growing International company.
-My job was to support three sales reps by doing their administrative work so they could focus more time to sales.
+My job was to support three sales reps by doing their administrative work so they could focus more time on sales.
 This was my main source of income so I took it seriously.
 A little added motivation was wanting to move out of my dad’s house.

 I started by earning $50k per year at 23, which, was pretty good in 2005 for someone with little experience.
 As happy as I was with my paycheck and newfound independence, I began to realize how much money our sales reps made off commission.
 I wanted to make more money and knew I had to show initiative to get the opportunity in sales.
 I was fortunate to get a shot and I never looked back.
 Fourteen years later, I’m the top sales rep at the company and have been for the last three out of four years.